Alive (BigBang album)

 Alive is the fourth Japanese studio album (sixth overall) by South Korean boy band Big Bang.
 It was released on March 28, 2012 including 10 songs: 4 Japanese versions, 2 new songs and 4 songs already released in Korean from the EP of same name.
 The album is the first release of the group under the label YGEX, a partnership between the Korean agency YG Entertainment with the Japanese label Avex Trax.
 The album was re-released on June 20 under the name "Alive -Monster Edition-".
 It included 9 songs of the Alive original album, 1 Japanese version and 2 songs released in Korean.

 Release

 The album was released in five different editions: 2 CD+2DVD+Photobook (Type E comes with Goods and an exclusive video on DVD Disc 2.
-This version is only available at HMV Japan.), 2 CD+DVD (Type B comes with the DVD Disc 2 and Type C with the DVD Disc 3) and a Regular edition.
+This version is only available at HMV.), 2 CD+DVD (Type B comes with the DVD Disc 2 and Type C with the DVD Disc 3) and a Regular edition.